top of page

 Note: Apple Managed ID is required as prerequisite

-Step 1:Download Intune Company Portal and Microsoft Authenticator (this will be required at the time of enrollment) from the App Store, Tap on Sign in.
-Enter your work account and password, and complete MFA (if applicable)
+Step 1: Download the Intune Company Portal and Microsoft Authenticator from the App Store (these will be needed during enrollment).
+Tap on Sign in, enter your work account and password, and complete MFA if required.

 Administrators can only manage organizational data remotely for enrolled devices, as options like wipe are grayed out.
 These devices can only be retired.